Aemulus-XR/AMXR_Report/notes/USER_README.md

-# AMXR_Report
+# AemulusConnect

 ## Overview
-AMXR_Report is a Windows PC application developed in C# for fetching and reporting data from an Oculus Quest device.
+AemulusConnect is a Windows PC application developed in C# for fetching and reporting data from an Oculus Quest device.
 The application uses the Android Debug Bridge (ADB) to communicate with the Quest device, retrieve reports, and display the status of these operations to the user.

 ## Key Features
 - **Device Detection**: Detects when an Oculus Quest device is connected or disconnected.